×

 • Standard forms of Navajo: Navajo.

-• Signed forms of Cantonese: Not Available
+• Signed forms of Cantonese: Signed Cantonese

-• Signed forms of Navajo: Not Available
+• Signed forms of Navajo: Signed Cantonese

 Cantonese and Navajo Language Family

 In Cantonese and Navajo history, you will get to know about Cantonese and Navajo language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Cantonese is a part of Sino-Tibetan Family while Navajo is a part of Dené–Yeniseian Family.
-The subgroup and branch of Cantonese is Not Available and Not Available resp.
-The subgroup and branch of Navajo is Athapascan and Not Available resp.
+The subgroup and branch of Cantonese is and resp.
+The subgroup and branch of Navajo is Athapascan and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Cantonese and Navajo language on Cantonese vs Navajo alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Cantonese vs Navajo Language Rank